Piyush220803/My_Gallery/README.md

 └── utils/         # Utility functions
 ```

-## 📄 License

-This project is available under the MIT License.

----

 **Note**: This application is currently in development mode with mock authentication.
 For production deployment, implement real authentication and cloud storage solutions.